nacl42/merula/README.md

 .url https://github.com/nacl42/merula
 .tag, software, database, plain-text
-.doc Merula is a plain-text, flat file database
+.doc Merula is a plain-text, flat file database .license gplv3
-.note
-This project is in its early stages.
-Promising, but not yet ready for production.
-Use at your own risk
-.license gplv3
 ```

 This defines the memo with the title `merula` and which belongs to the
 collection `app`.
 It has a `url`, a `doc` string and three different
-`tag` nodes ("software", "database" and "plain-text").
-There is a
+`tag` items ("software", "database" and "plain-text").
-multiline node called `note` and also a `license` node.

 ## Features and Limitations

 Features are:
 * editor-friendly, human-editable (easy to input)
 * simple insertion of multiple nodes
-* each node can have optional attributes
+* each item can have optional attributes
 * emacs mode available (work in progress, not yet published on github)

 Limitations are: